Parameterized Complexity of Fair Vertex Evaluation Problems: Introduction

 \subsection{Our Results}

 We give a~metatheorem for graphs having bounded twin cover.
 Twin cover (introduced by Ganian~\cite{iwpec/Ganian11}; see also~\cite{Ganian15}) is one possible generalization of the vertex cover number.
 Here, we measure the number of vertices needed to cover all edges that are not twin-edges; an edge $\{u,v\}$ is a \emph{twin-edge} if $N(u)\setminus\{v\} = N(v)\setminus\{u\}$.
-Ganian introduced twin cover in the hope that it should be possible to extend algorithms designed for parameterization by the vertex cover number to a broader class of graphs. \begin{theorem} The~{\sc Fair \MSOo Vertex Evaluation} problem parameterized by the twin cover number and the quantifier depth of the formula admits an~\FPT algorithm. \end{theorem}
+Ganian introduced twin cover in the hope that it should be possible to extend algorithms designed for parameterization by the vertex cover number to a broader class of graphs. \begin{theorem} The~\textsc{Fair \MSOo Vertex Evaluation} problem parameterized by the twin cover number and the quantifier depth of the formula admits an~\FPT algorithm. \end{theorem}

 We want to point out here that in order to obtain this result we have to reprove the original result of Ganian~\cite{iwpec/Ganian11} for \MSOo model checking on graphs of bounded twin cover.
 For this, we extend arguments given by Lampis~\cite{Lampis:13} in the design of an \FPT algorithm for \MSOo model checking on graphs of bounded neighborhood diversity.
 We do this to obtain better insight into the structure of the graph (a kernel) on which model checking is performed (its size is bounded by a function of the parameter).
 This, in turn, allows us to find a solution minimizing the fair cost and satisfying the \MSOo formula.
 The~result by Ganian in version~\cite{iwpec/Ganian11} is based on the~fact that graphs of bounded twin cover have bounded shrubdepth and so \MSOo model checking algorithm on shrubdepth (\cite{GanianHNOM19,gajarskyH15}) can be used.
+It is worth mentioning that our model checking algorithm (Proposition~\ref{prop:mctc}) achieves better running time than the direct application of the result of Gajarský and Hliněný~\cite{gajarskyH15}.
+This is because it is tailored for twin cover number (a proper subclass of shrubdepth~$2$ graphs).